 Since the end of 2013 when 'Tiga 243' was picked up by Honda and Giacomo Gariboldi’s eponymous outfit, the rise of Gajser has been meteoric.
 His flamboyant style mixed with his otherworldly ability to scrub has won him fans and fame across the world as well as a string of European and World Championships, becoming Honda's first back-to-back World Champion in the MXGP era at just 19 years old, and then being crowned World MXGP champion once again in 2019 when he broke numerous records on his way to a third world title.
 He continued breaking records in 2020 as he won his fourth world title for Honda, also moving clear at the top of the GP overall wins list for Honda with 29 victories.
-He added four more victories in 2021, but he wasn’t able to add to his title count, and will head into 2022 looking to once again be crowned MXGP champion.
+He added four more victories in 2021, but he wasn’t able to add to his title count, but bounced back in 2022 with another dominating title-winning season, as he became a five-time world champion.

 Just twelve days after he turned 19 years of age, Tim Gajser realised a dream when he clinched his first MX2 World Championship crown in 2015.
 Tiga243 was clearly an enormous talent, working his way through the championship classes leaving a wake of European and World titles, but this MX2 title was special.
 Just two years after the family were facing the prospect of having to stop, here was Honda’s first small-capacity world title in 20 years.

 Gajser and Honda continued to blaze a trail, shocking many in the motocross world by announcing that the young Slovenian would immediately move to the MXGP class in 2016.
 Many doubted, but Honda and Tiga243 believed.